lausek/lausek.github.io/_posts/2023-07-20-connect-to-db-wifi-with-ubuntu.md

 # Cleanup the old interfaces

-You've probably noticed that the `br-xxxx` devices are down.
+You've probably noticed that the `br-xxxx` devices are still there.
 Let's remove them with this command:

 ```bash